 Authors: Tim Koller, Marc Goedhart and David Wessels

 This is the classic valuation book from the cuisine of McKinsey & Company.
 The main difference to other books is that the analysis focuses on the concept of Economic Value Add, which is the surplus value a company should generate by comparing to its cost of capital.

 This book is for somebody who aims for precision in valuation and looks for theoretical solid methodologies.
-Its less a practicioners book of for small busines valuations (which in most cases require more a pragmatic approach to valuation) but more for stock investors as it helps them to figure out if a company performs the way it should or if it destroys value.
+It’s less a practitioners book for small business valuations (which in most cases require more a pragmatic approach to valuation) but more for stock investors as it helps them to figure out if a company performs the way it should or if it destroys value.
 It gives you a solid understanding of the valuation process as well as the drivers of business value.
-Its one of the best reads if you seek to understand valuation in more detail and read by many investment bankers, valuation experts and financial consultants.
+Its one of the best reads if you seek to understand valuation in more detail and read by many investment bankers, valuation experts, and financial consultants.

 Author: Aswath Damodaran

 A comprehensive, practical and relevant resource on investment valuation